LukeThornton92/string_theory/README.md

 ![Details Accordion](./media/README/features/products/detailsaccordion.png)

 On both the desktop and mobile views of the page I have included a Bootstrap accordion for important shipping, returns and support information.
-Having it initailly hidden helps hide the information that isnt necersarily important to the purchase of the product right away, if the information is needed its clear and visable when requested.
+Having it initially hidden helps hide the information that isn't necessarily important to the purchase of the product right away, if the information is needed its clear and visible when requested.

 The estimated shipping date was created using some custom python: